 What is democracy?

 Democracy is based on freedom and equality between all people.
-It’s often described as the ‘rule of the majority’, as important decisions are based on the votes of the people.
+It’s often described as the ‘rule of the majority’, as important decisions are based on the votes of the people and the most popular opinions among voters.
 This can either be:

 - Through direct democracy.
 Everyone gets the chance to vote on the outcome of a decision.
 An example is the Brexit referendum in 2016.